Step 1: Apply Online

 15) How do I earn back my priority registration?

 Answer: A registration priority can be restored when the student has returned to good standing.
-A priority loss which occurs after a student accumulates more than 100 units may never be restored
+A priority loss which occurs after a student completes over 100 degree applicable units may never be restored.

 1) What is the Waitlist Notification?

 Answer: Waitlist Notification is a new opportunity for MJC College students to enroll in a class that is closed.
 Students will be selected on a "first-come, first-in" basis from the waitlist.
 Notification is based on your rank on the waitlist.
 Being on a waitlist does not guarantee enrollment in that course.
 Make sure you are frequently checking your MJC student email.

 Answer: The waitlist option is not automatic; you must place yourself on a waitlist and wait to be notified via your college email if a vacated spot in the class occurs.
 If/when you receive the email of an open spot, you only have 5 days to register for that class.
 If you do not register within those 5 days, you will be dropped from the waitlist.